Ozzydeathdrop69/Fallout-Pip-Boy/README.md

 Its basicly just a pip-boy in diffrent parts so its easier for 3d printing I dont have the images of the blender model now but I will put them up later or something

+Right here im gunna put the images of the pip boy when its printed